-Many pros feel that quick-setting mud provides a stronger base coat and more protection against cracking in some situations.
-Therefore some use it as a first coat when finishing corner bead.
+Many pros feel that quick-setting mud provides a stronger base coat and therefore protects better against cracking.
+Because of this, some use it as a first coat when finishing corner bead.

-Most pros agree that if mesh tape is used, only quick-setting mud should be used.
-They feel that mesh tape does not provide a strong a bond and therefore needs the added strength of "hot" mud.
-In fact some manufacturers also recommend using quick-setting compound when choosing mesh tape.
+Most pros agree that when you use mesh drywall tape, you should always use quick-setting mud as a first coat.
+Mesh tape does not provide a strong a bond with the drywall paper and therefore needs the added strength of hot mud.
+Some manufacturers recommend using quick-setting compound when choosing mesh tape.

 There are several brands of quick-setting drywall mud.
 The pros all have their preferred brands and different reasons for each.
 Two popular brands are USG SHEETROCK® brand EZ-sand and Gold Bond® brand Pro Form® quick-setting drywall mud.

 Why is it called "hot" mud?

 Why is it called "hot" mud?
-We are not completely convinced as to the reason but there are a couple possibilities.
-As the mud hardens, the chemical reaction, creates a small amount of heat.
-It is mostly indiscernible however, the heat may be why some people call it hot mud.
-On the other hand this may simply be an idiomatic description emphasizing that you have to move quickly once mixed because it will harden up on you if you don't finish within its specified time.
+We cannot be dogmatic as to the reason but there are a couple of possibilities.
+As the mud hardens, the chemical reaction creates a small amount of heat which may be a reason some people call it hot mud.
+On the other hand it could be just an idiomatic description emphasizing that you have to move quickly once mixed because it will harden up on you if you don't finish within its specified time.

 Pre-mixed drywall mud